 Not too soupy or complex, this spicy, basic preparation is my favorite way to enjoy Blackeye Peas.
-I hope that you will welcome 2013 with a comforting bowl of Spicy Black Eyed Peas, too!
+I hope that you will welcome the new year with a comforting bowl of Spicy Black Eyed Peas, too!

 Ingredients for Spicy Black Eyed Peas:

 8 ounces dry Blackeye Peas (about 1 cup)

 2 pieces thick cut bacon, chopped

 1/3 cup diced carrot

 4 cloves minced garlic

 Makes about 4 cups beans.
 Dry Blackeye Peas need to be sorted and soaked overnight (at least 8 hours).
 After soaking, 1 cup Blackeye Peas will swell to about 3 cups.
 For extra spiciness, do not discard all seeds and membrane from jalapeno before dicing.
 The more seeds and membrane from the jalapeno, the spicier your beans will be.
 Fresh cracked black pepper added at the end of cooking process also lends spiciness.

 PREPARE THE BEANS: